inyong37/Study/_Computer/Software/Testing.md

 ### *Types of Software Testing* | [Blog](https://www.atlassian.com/continuous-delivery/software-testing/types-of-software-testing)

+- Acceptance testing
-- Acceptance testing: Verifying whether the whole system works as intended.
+  - Verifying whether the whole system works as intended.
+- Integration testing
-- Integration testing: Ensuring that software components or functions operate together.
+  - Ensuring that software components or functions operate together.
+- Unit testing
-- Unit testing: validating that each software unit performs as expected.
-A unit is the smallest testable component of an application.
+  - Validating that each software unit performs as expected
+  - A unit is the smallest testable component of an application.
+- Functional testing
-- Functional testing: Checking functions by emulating business scenarios, based on functional requirements.
-Black-box testing is a common way to verify functions.
+    - Checking functions by emulating business scenarios, based on functional requirements.
+    - Black-box testing is a common way to verify functions.
+- Performance testing
-- Performance testing: Testing how the software performs under different workloads.
-Load testing, for example, is used to evaluate performance under real-life load conditions.
+    - Testing how the software performs under different workloads.
+    - Load testing, for example, is used to evaluate performance under real-life load conditions.
+- Regression testing
-- Regression testing: Checking whether new features break or degrade functionality.
-Sanity testing can be used to verify menus, functions and commands at the surface level, when there is no time for a full regression test.
+    - Checking whether new features break or degrade functionality.
+    - Sanity testing can be used to verify menus, functions and commands at the surface level, when there is no time for a full regression test.
+- Stress testing
-- Stress testing: Testing how much strain the system can take before it fails.
-Consdiered to be a type of non-functional testing.
+    - Testing how much strain the system can take before it fails.
+    - Consdiered to be a type of non-functional testing.
+- Usability testing
-- Usability testing: Validating how well a customer can use a system or web application to complete a task.
+    - Validating how well a customer can use a system or web application to complete a task.

 ---